peggylind/jupyterhub-deploy-hpc/README.md

-# jupyterhub-deploy-hpc
+# jupyterhub-deploy-hpc-neches
-Documented examples of JupyterHub deployment in HPC settings
+Documented examples of JupyterHub deployment in HPC setting at CACDS for Neches cluster